 Instructions

 - Pour 2 tbsp water into the bean and mushroom mixture and bring to a boil.
 Meanwhile, place the fresh spinach or baby kale over the top of the chickpeas.
-It will seem like a lot of greens at first, but they will shrink up a lot as they cook.
+It will seem like a lot of greens at first, but they will shrink up as they cook.

 - Reduce heat to medium low.
 Cover the pan and allow spinach to cook over medium heat for about 5 minutes, or until wilted.
 Stir the spinach into the chickpeas and mushrooms.
 Season with salt and pepper to taste (I usually use about 1/4 tsp of salt and a large pinch of pepper).
-Turn heat to medium and let the mixture continue to cook till excess liquid has evaporated.
+Turn heat to medium and let the mixture continue to cook until excess liquid has evaporated.

 - Sprinkle with roasted sunflower seeds (optional) and serve.
 I serve chili pepper flakes on the side for my family so they can spice it more to taste, if desired.